 The volume 2 of the Chugoku series is finally here!
 The Shimane Prefecture is known as the Land of Gods, mainly because of the holy shrines and important places.
 This place is highly recommended for history buffs and sightseers.

 This is one of the most important and ancient shrines in Japan located in Izumo City.
-This shrine is laden with rich history, from the unique Taisha-zukuri architectural design to the main enshrined deity Okuninushi no Mikoto, the god of good relationships and marriage.
-(Japanese site).
+This shrine is laden with rich history, from the unique Taisha-zukuri architectural design to the main enshrined deity Okuninushi no Mikoto (大国主神), the god of good relationships and marriage.

-The Matsue Castle (Japanese site) is one of the few original castles left from the past.
+The Matsue Castle is one of the few original castles left from the past.
 It is also designated as a National Treasure and is a place that one must visit!
 Old samurai swords, armours, and other historical artefacts are also proudly displayed inside the castle tower.
 See how it used to be.

-You can climb a mountain and visit the Suga Shrine at the same time!
-The mountain has inspired the creation of waka, a type of classical Japanese poetry, while the water from this mountain is believed to be sacred, bringing longevity to those who drink it.
+You can climb a mountain and visit the Suga Shrine (須我神社) with its husband and wife rocks (夫婦岩)!
+The mountain has inspired the creation of waka (和歌), a type of classical Japanese poetry, while the water from this mountain is believed to be sacred, bringing longevity to those who drink it.

 After visiting the Iwami Ginzan Silver mine, you can also enjoy exploring this town that is full of well-preserved historic sites and old buildings.
-Visit the only samurai residence, the Kawashima Residence (Japanese site), or the merchant residence called the House of the Kumagai Family (Japanese site).
+Visit the only samurai residence, the Kawashima Residence, or the merchant residence called the House of the Kumagai Family.

-Located in Tsuwano, this is one of the five most important shrines in Japan.
+Located in Tsuwano Town (津和野町), this is one of the five most important shrines in Japan.
 The enshrined kami was invited from Kyoto’s Fushimi Inari Shrine to pray for peace and security for Tsuwano’s citizens.

 Take a day trip from Shimane and head to the Oki Islands for a different experience!
-Learn about the unique ecosystem and local culture in the UNESCO World Heritage Geopark which is located in Dogo Island.
-The other island is named Dozen Island, where Nishinoshima, Chiburijima and Nakanoshima are located.
-If nature isn’t enough to entice you, check out this video.
+Learn about the unique ecosystem and local culture in Oki Islands UNESCO Global Geopark (隠岐ユネスコ世界ジオパーク) which is located in Dogo Island (島後).
+The others belong to the Dōzen group of islands, consisting of Nishinoshima, Chiburijima and Nakanoshima.